54% of consumers consider themselves “brand loyal.” So what exactly motivates consumers to pledge allegiance to a brand?

 How you can get more reviews

 Here’s what you can do to keep reviews racking in:

 - Automate product review requests with Jungle Scout’s Review Automation feature.

 - Build keyword-rich listings to rank higher, increasing your chances of landing on the first few pages of search results, and in turn, attracting shoppers.

 - Track how your reviews and your competitors’ are performing with Jungle Scout’s Alerts feature.

 - Create promotions to encourage purchasing and your customers to leave positive reviews for your product.

 In the age of ecommerce and COVID-19, brand loyalty is quickly evolving.
 Consumers have a variety of motivations for buying from certain brands, with different levels of loyalty for certain product categories, as their priorities shift with time.
-As online shopping continues to be the default during the pandemic, the influence of reviews are catching up to the power of brands — changing the way consumers behave and buy.
+As online shopping continues to be the default during the pandemic, the influence of reviews is catching up to the power of brands — changing the way consumers behave and buy.